-Complications are unusual, but occasionally some patients experience a brown discolouration of the skin which may take several months to fade away.
+Complications are unusual, but occasionally some patients experience a brown discoloration of the skin which may take several months to fade away.
 A very rare complication is the development of a blood clot in the vein (deep vein thrombosis).

 Are thread veins related to varicose veins?